Realtalktech/realtalktech-mono-service/dbScripts/populate/README.md

 2. **HubSpot**: Inbound Marketing and Sales Software
 3. **Zendesk Sell**: Sales CRM

+When a vendor object is returned, it will contain a link to an S3 object store to access its logo.

 ## Categories

-Multiple categories are inserted, including "AI", "Engineering", "Operations", etc. These categories are used to tag posts and associate user interests.
+Multiple discuss categories are inserted, including "AI", "Engineering", "Operations", etc. These discuss categories are used to link posts to a category and associate user interests.

 ## API Responses